DayZedAndConfused762/Y.A.A.C/doc/components.md

 # Y.A.A.C - Components List

 This is a list of all componenets for my CyberDecks as well as links and prices (when available).
-This list also includes components I own , as well as components not yet purchased but may be useful.
+This list includes components I own, as well as components not yet purchased but may be useful.

 <!-- ------------------------------ Intro End ------------------------------ -->